syncfusion-content/xamarin-docs/Xamarin/Visual-Studio-Integration/Create-Project.md

 To create the **Syncfusion<sup>®</sup> Xamarin Application** in Visual Studio, follow these steps

 > Check whether the **Xamarin Extensions - Syncfusion<sup>®</sup>** are installed or not in Visual Studio Extension Manager by going to **Extensions -> Manage Extensions -> Installed** for Visual Studio 2019 or later, and for Visual Studio 2017 or lower by going to **Tools -> Extensions and Updates -> Installed**.
-If this extension not installed, please install the extension by follow the steps from the [download and installation](download-and-installation) help topic.
+If this extension is not installed, please install the extension by following the steps from the [download and installation](download-and-installation) help topic.

 1. Follow one of the instructions below to create a Syncfusion<sup>®</sup> Xamarin project